 The common name ivy geranium (or ivy-leafed geranium) is given to various cultivars and hybrids derived from Pelargonium peltatum, one of several species that are commonly referred to as annual or garden geraniums.

 The P. peltatum varieties have a trailing habit that is ideally suited for hanging baskets, window boxes, and other containers.
 Like regal geraniums or scented geraniums, ivy geraniums are not members of the geranium genus at all, but rather belong to the Pelargonium genus of evergreen perennials native to South Africa.
 Like other Pelargonium species, it has large, fleshy lobed leaves and flower umbrels that extend on stalks.

 Ivy geraniums, though, have trailing, cascading stems that can be as much as five feet long.
 Pelargoniums are tender perennials that are usually grown as annuals, except in tropical regions (USDA Cold Hardiness zones 10 to 12).
 Plants grow rapidly during the warm spring months, which enables you to fill up large containers or baskets with smaller, less expensive plants that mature quickly.

 In their usual role as container annuals, ivy geraniums are planted in spring and will quickly begin flowering right up until frost.
-Like other Pelargonium species, ivy geraniums contain mildly toxic geraniol and linalool compounds that can cause gastrointestinal and skin irritation in people and animals.
-Cats are especially susceptible.
+Like other Pelargonium species, ivy geraniums are mildly toxic to humans, dogs, cats, and horses.

 |Common Name||Ivy geranium, trailing geranium, ivy-leafed geranium|